 - Lime increases the resistance of soil to parasites.

-- In case of a new pond, the pond should be filled with water after liming application.
+- In the case of a new pond, the pond should be filled with water after liming application.

 Fertilisation:- Fertilization should be carried out depending on the soil quality in the pond.
 A combination of both organic and inorganic fertilizers may be used for best results.
 The fertilization schedule has to be prepared and can be modified depending on the growth of the fish.